-- 1.1 Train and station operators are required, by their operating licences, to establish and comply with a Complaints Handling Procedure (CHP). - 1.2 A good complaints handling procedure should: - resolve individual complaints promptly and fairly, taking account of the reasonable interests of the complainant, including providing compensation/redress as appropriate; and - (b) lead to continuous improvement, so that in the medium term the root causes of complaints are addressed and systemic solutions are put in place - 1.3 Complaints provide valuable customer feedback and insight.
+- 1.1 Train and station operators are required, by their operating licences, to establish and thereafter comply with a Complaints Handling Procedure (CHP). - 1.2 A good complaints handling procedure should: - resolve individual complaints promptly and fairly, taking account of the reasonable interests of the complainant, including providing compensation/redress as appropriate; and - (b) lead to continuous improvement, so that the root causes of complaints are addressed and systemic solutions are put in place - 1.3 Complaints provide valuable customer feedback and insight.
 They offer an opportunity to improve processes and service delivery, helping to maintain or even increase customer patronage, loyalty and satisfaction.
-They can also provide an early warning that something is not working, or that passenger expectations have changed over time, or simply help to identify problems and improve service provision. - 1.4 This Complaints Code of Practice (CoP) defines good practice principles and core minimum requirements that all licence holders must deliver through their CHP, and draws attention to wider good practice that licence holders should consider.
-This Complaints Code of Practice (CoP) sets out good practice requirements in relation to complaints handling arrangements for passengers.
-Licence holders must establish and comply with a CHP that complies with this Code. - 1.5 Licence holders may go beyond the requirements set out in this CoP.
-We do not expect licence holders to discontinue or reduce existing policies where their existing standards exceed those of the CoP. - 1.6 ORR shall monitor licence holders' compliance with this CoP.
-Where ORR considers it necessary, it will investigate incidences of non-compliance and/or poor performance and escalate as appropriate in accordance with the relevant ORR policy. - 1.7 New text: ORR shall maintain and review the efficacy of this CoP and monitor licence holders' performance to ensure that passengers benefit from the standards established by this CoP.
+They can also provide an early warning that something is not working, or that passenger expectations have changed over time, or simply help to identify problems and improve service provision. - 1.4 This Complaints Code of Practice (CoP) defines good practice principles and core minimum requirements that all licence holders must deliver through their CHP and draws attention to wider good practice that licence holders should consider.
+Licence holders must establish and thereafter comply with a CHP that complies with this CoP (Code). - 1.5 All licence holders should ensure they are aware of their obligations under the Equality Act 2010 and any other relevant legislation. - 1.6 Licence holders may go beyond the requirements set out in this CoP.
+We do not expect licence holders to discontinue or reduce existing policies where their existing standards exceed those of the CoP. - ORR shall monitor licence holders' compliance with this CoP.
+Where ORR considers it necessary, it will investigate incidences of non-compliance and/or poor performance and escalate as appropriate in accordance with the relevant ORR policy.

+1.8 ORR shall maintain and review the efficacy of this CoP and monitor licence holders' performance to ensure that passengers benefit from the standards established by this CoP.
 ORR will consult on any proposals for substantive changes to the CoP and will publish a revised CoP, as it considers appropriate, following such consultation.
-ORR shall maintain this CoP and monitor how it is working in practice.
-ORR will consult on proposals for any substantive changes to it, should we deem these are in the interests of passengers, and will publish a revised CoP, as it considers appropriate, following such consultation.